 - Prepare for potentially challenging situations by pausing in a safe place.

 - Learn how to manage confusion and surprises.

 - When the situation is not calm, take a break and manage your stance and breathing.

-- Relax your upper body, slowly breathe in deeply through your nose - helped by pushing your tummy out, not by lifting your chest - and breathe out steadily through your mouth.
+- Relax your upper body, slowly breathe in deeply through your nose (it helps to push your tummy out, not lift your chest) and breathe out steadily through your mouth.
 Repeat this several times.
 This should have a calming effect.

 - When learner drivers concentrate 100% on a task, they may hold their breath.
 Remind them to keep breathing.